FZJ-JSC/JUBE/docs/advanced.rst

        >>> jube continue bench_run

     This will continue your benchmark execution (``bench_run`` is the benchmarks directory in this example).
 The position of the ``done_file`` is relativly seen towards the work directory.
   * ``work_dir`` can be used to change the sandbox work directory of a step.
-In normal cases *JUBE* checks that every work directory gets an unique name.
+In normal cases *JUBE* checks that every work directory gets a unique name.
 When changing the directory the user must select a unique name by his own.
 For example he can use ``$jube_benchmark_id`` and ``$jube_wp_id``, which are *JUBE* :term:`internal parameters <jube_variables>` and will be expanded to the current benchmark and workpackage ids.
 Files and directories out of a given
     ``<fileset>`` will be copied into the new work directory.
 Other automatic links, like the dependency links, will not be created!